objetos/objects2/source.md

 ## Workshop

-Use the [TangramRosetta](https://github.com/objetos/TangramRosetta) template to implement the Tangram game.
+Use the [TangramRosetta](https://github.com/objetos/TangramRosetta) template to implement the Tangram game, from a class hierarchy such as: Rect<:Shape, Triangle<:Shape, Paralelogram<:Shape

 H: